Pavel-Rychetsky/Hebrew-QWERTY-Windows-keyboard/README.md

 - if neither dagesh nor mappiq is allowed with letter (ayin, chet, final forms instead of pe and kaf) the result is same letter as without dead key; such behaviour is not implemented for wide forms
 - "." followed by "." result in separate dagesh (mappiq) - useful in case the font doesn't include letter with dagesh and there is necessary to composite final character
 	- such way the dagesh is typed *after* the letter
-	- e.g. b followed by two "." results in בּ
+	- e.g. b followed by two "." results in בּ (looks same as above, but still constructed from two characters)
 ### Composite sin/shin
 If font doesn't contain glyph for sin/shin with dot (very rare) or if you just want to type the sin/shin without dot, you can
 - use AltGr (Ctrl+Alt) + s to type ש